-When a Counsel has left the White House, in virtually all cases, his deputies have departed within several months.
-The only exception has been Clinton aide Bruce Lindsey, who was lodged in the Counsel's Office (typically as a "Deputy Counsel to the President for Special Projects") from 1993 through 2000, working under multiple Counsels (and always with a second Deputy Counsel).
+When a Counsel has left the White House, his or her deputies have often departed within several months.
+One exception has been Clinton aide Bruce Lindsey, who was lodged in the Counsel's Office (typically as a "Deputy Counsel to the President for Special Projects") from 1993 through 2000, working under multiple Counsels (and always with a second Deputy Counsel).

-In addition, there has been somewhat higher turnover among deputies than among Counsels.
+In addition, there has been somewhat higher turnover among Deputies than among Counsels.
 Typically, Deputy Counsels leave to pursue other opportunities both in and outside the administration.
 Over the period from 1971 through 2008, no Deputy Counsel has succeeded a Counsel, although at least one (Cheryl Mills) turned down the job when it was offered to her.
 Clinton's sixth Counsel, Beth Nolan, served as an Associate Counsel in the first term.
 Deputy Counsels Cheryl Mills and William P. Marshall served as Associate Counsels (Mills under Nussbaum, Cutler, Mikva, and Quinn, and Marshall under Ruff) before being named Deputies.
+In the Obama administration, however, Kathryn Ruemmler served as Deputy to Counsel Bob Bauer, and she succeeded Bauer as Counsel when he departed in June 2011.